kyrylo/airbrake-rust/README.md

 #### build_notice

 Builds an `airbrake::Notice` from the given error.
+The notice carries error type and error message.

 ```rust
 let notice = notifier.build_notice(error);